 - Woods Hole Oceanographic Institution

-- Dr. Johann Borenstein, Mobile Robotics Laboratory, (UofM): I started my academic and research career at the University of Michigan working under Johann’s supervision (13 years).
-This period was decisive in my work-life as I had the opportunity to learn and gain experience in the fields of sensors (inertial), data fusion, and robotics.
+- Dr. Johann Borenstein, Mobile Robotics Laboratory, (UofM): I embarked on my academic and research career at the University of Michigan in 1998, under the esteemed guidance of Johann for a enriching period of 13 years.
+This significant phase proved instrumental in my professional trajectory, offering me exclusive opportunities to delve into and acquire experience in the realms of inertial sensors, data fusion, and robotics.